no5ix/hexo-theme-neo/source/_posts/na_contractor_java_backend_real_interview_questions.md

 ### BQ

-#### intro

-- Self-Introduction:
+#### Self - Introduction

 - Prepare a fluent self-introduction and a detailed summary of work/project experience.
 - Familiarize yourself thoroughly with your resume.Be ready to elaborate on your roles, achievements, and technologies/tools you used.
-    -
-- Work/Project Summary:
-    - Prepare 1-2 examples of past projects or jobs where you made a significant impact.
-Use the STAR method (Situation, Task, Action, Result) to structure your responses.
-DO NOT READ, we can tell!

-##### Self - Introduction

 Hey there!
 I’m Michael Hu.